simOne3107/R4CogPsy/README.md

 #### Scatterplots ####

-Scatterplots are useful to visualise the covariation between two **continuous** variables.
+Scatterplots are useful to visualise the relationship between two **continuous** variables.
 If you want to create a **scatterplot**, you can use the function `geom_point( )` which will add data points to the aforementioned coordinate system.

 ```r
 ggplot(data = MyTibble) +